danielsaidi/website_danielsaidi/collections/_posts/2023/2023-09-15-dismissing-a-multiline-textfield-with-the-return-key-in-swiftui.md

     }
 ```

-This will however not work with a multiline text field, since it will insert a new line instead of submitting the text field:
+This will however not work with a multiline text field, since the primary return key will insert a new line instead of submitting the text field:

 ```swift
 TextField("Enter text", text: $text, axis: .vertical)